genomika/summercourse/Course_Materials/quality-control/Tutorial.md

 ### Setup
 ##### Special stampede login
-Before we start, log into stampede like you did yesterday, but use this special hostname:
+Before we start, log into server like you did yesterday, but use this special hostname:

-     login8.stampede.tacc.utexas.edu

-Remember how we emphasized yesterday that you should not perform significant computation on login nodes?
-Well, there are a  few exceptions, and login8.stampede.tacc.utexas.edu is one of them.
-Is it a dedicated login node owned by an organization our lab belongs to, so we have given you access to it for the duration of this course.
-This will let us do a few things at the command line that would normally set off alarm bells from the TACC folks if we all did them on a standard login node.
+     172.16.225.177

 File formats explored in this practical: